|Flour||5 cups||550 grams|

 Energy 580 cal, Protein 25.1 g, Fat 17.9 g, Carbohydrates 77.9 g, Calcium 172 mg, Iron 2.75 mg, Phosphorus 319 mg, Zinc 4 mg, Sodium 2463 mg, Vitamin A 766 iu, Thiamine 0.20 mg, Riboflavin 0.36 mg, Niacin 3.97 mg, Vitamin C 6 mg, Cholesterol 134 mg.

-It is known with the same name in many parts of Anatolia.
+Notes: Manti is known with the same name in many parts of Anatolia.
 This is a dish which has originated in the Central Asia and has survived as a very popular dish to our days.
 It is eaten as a single course at lunch or dinner.
 Depending on choice, it is either served with its cooking liquid or drained.
 The left over liquid is used for making soup.
-In Bolu region yogurt-tomato sauce is replaced with a hard cheese (kes) - walnut sauce. ¼ cup grinded kes is mixed with 1 cup crushed walnuts and sprinkled over the drained manti with browned butter sprinkled on the top.
+In the province of Bolu yogurt-tomato sauce is replaced with a hard cheese (kes) - walnut sauce. ¼ cup grinded kes is mixed with 1 cup crushed walnuts and sprinkled over the drained manti with browned butter sprinkled on the top.
 It is eaten with dried fruit paste (pestil) or pickles.
 In some regions the manti over which garlic yogurt is poured, is sprinkled with a red pepper - melted butter mixture.